 My first experience of Tantra

 My first Tantric experience came after a long wait.
-Soon after I began reading and exploring the topic, I was on the lookout for a dakini, a female consort who is the personification of the fierce, female deity in Tibetan Buddhist Tantra.
-‘Looking for a dakini’ was even my bio on Tinder, the dating app.
-After a year or so of waiting, I found my dakini, in a colleague who was also spiritually inclined.
+Soon after I began reading and exploring the topic, I was on the lookout for a Dakini, a female consort who is the personification of the fierce, female deity in Tibetan Buddhist Tantra.
+‘Looking for a Dakini’ was even my bio on Tinder, the dating app.
+After a year or so of waiting, I found my Dakini, in a colleague who was also spiritually inclined.

-We began practising with one of the easiest but yet philosophically complex rites: The Yab-Yum.
+We began practising with one of the easiest but yet philosophically sophisticated rites: The Yab-Yum.
 In Tibetan Tantra, the Yab-Yum is a position involving the union of the male principle of compassion and skilful means, and the female one of insight.
-This is equivalent to the concept of Lord Shiva and his consort Shakti in her various forms including Parvati, Kali and Bhairavi, in union.
+This is equivalent to the concept of Lord Shiva and his consort Shakti in her various forms including Parvati, Kali and Bhairavi, in the union.

 Related reading: The God of desire